 Of the nation’s 78.4 million families, 80.4 percent had at least one employed member in 2009, down by 1.8 percentage points from 2008.

 There were 9.4 million families with at least one unemployed member in 2009, up from 6.1 million in 2008. in 2009.

-The interesting facts and the information below are based on a report from US Department of Labor and the U.S. Bureau of Labor Statistics.
-Their report ‘Labor Force Characteristics by Race and Ethnicity, 2008′ is compiled for the year 2008; however, the picture painted below is probably not far from what we have today, in 2009.
+The interesting facts below are based on a report from US Department of Labor and the U.S. Bureau of Labor Statistics.
+Their report ‘Labor Force Characteristics by Race and Ethnicity, 2008′ is compiled for the year 2008; however, the picture painted below is probably not far from what we have today.

-Also, note that there is no separate category for ‘Indian Americans’; in this study, they are part the ‘Asian’ group.
+Also, note that there is no separate category for ‘Indian Americans’; in this study, Indians are a part of the ‘Asian’ group.
 Here are the key highlights from the US Department of Labor report: